ThugsFinance/cloiinkcoin.com/src/content/developers/tutorials/sending-transactions-using-web3-and-alchemy/index.md

 ### 7\.
 Create `sendTx.js` file {#create-sendtx-js}

 Great, now that we have our sensitive data protected in a .env file, let’s start coding.
-For our send transaction example, we’ll be sending ETH back to the Rinkeby faucet.
+For our send transaction example, we’ll be sending CLK back to the Rinkeby faucet.

 Create a `sendTx.js` file, which is where we will configure and send our example transaction, and add the following lines of code to it: